Kentucky Rifle Association | Preserving the Art & History of the American Longrifle

 KRA Bulletins

-Featuring current and archived editions of the Kentucky Rifle Association Bulletin, published 3 times a year.
+Featuring current and archived editions of the KRA Bulletin, published 3 times a year.
 Read about guns, gunmakers and their history, as well as association business (meeting minutes, President’s message, notable member activities, and more.

 KRA Membership Application & Information